Dolphin Centrifuge

 The Harmful Effects of Seized, Jammed, or Sticking Valves

-Detrimental effects of coke on key extrusion press components are listed below.
+The detrimental effects of coke on key extrusion press components are listed below.

-1) Cartridge Valves, it can cause cracking of pressure lines, blowing of seals, and breakage of main housings.
+1) Cartridge Valves, can cause cracking of pressure lines, blowing of seals, and breakage of main housings.

-2) Flow Divider / Proportional Valves; it can cause main housing to crack.
+2) Flow Divider / Proportional Valves; it can cause the main housing to crack.
 Also, the aluminum waste product will increase if this valve is jamming.
 If the valve is restricted, it can cause irregularities in the aluminum product itself, even to the point of wasting an entire run of extruded aluminum which is deemed unsuitable for product distribution.

 3) Servo Valves can slow or stop the operation of an extrusion press.
 This issue can cause the main housing to crack, seals to blow, and pressure lines to crack.
 If the pressure lines do not crack first, then the manifolds could end up cracking or breaking.